-- Make health and safety the #1 priority - Stay with the person - Put them in a recovery position to prevent them from choking on their own vomit - Cooperate and don't obstruct police and emergency services at university locations or through referral.
-Information obtained regarding an employee or student during participation in such programs or services will be treated as confidential, in accordance with federal and state laws.
+- Make health and safety the #1 priority - Stay with the person - Put them in a recovery position to prevent them from choking on their own vomit - Cooperate and don't obstruct police and emergency services and Community Act (DFSCA).
+The UC Berkeley DFSCA biennial report is also available.
+Employees and students are encouraged to seek assistance as appropriate from employee support programs, health centers, and counseling or psychological services available at university locations or through referral.